hearvox/Research/News-Trust/credscore.md

 If a social site let people auto-submit a link before they post, some might stop posting links with low CredScores.
 If people submitted all their shared links, they'd get their average CredScore.
 People might want to display that number publicly as a badge of cred honor.

 ### You can run, but you can't hide ###
 Initial tests already reveal potentially usable differences between fake and fact.
 Fake site domains are newer (an average of three years).
-Fake stories have a lower average grade level, fewer complex words, and more accessibillity errors.
+Fake stories have a lower average grade level, fewer complex words, and more accessibility errors.

 When fake news tries to game the algorithm, they'll find many indicators expensive (a11y) and difficult (year online) to fight.
-Meanwhile, With each submitted URL, CredScore builds a better history of a site's trustworthiness.
+Meanwhile, with each submitted URL, CredScore builds a better history of a site's trustworthiness.
 Soon CredScore history becomes another indicator.

-CredScore can continually auto-update and grow, chasing down all a fake-news site's connections: domains registered to the same owner, or using the same Google Ad or Analayyics IDs, also redirects — these sites go dark often, as the scams are detected, then pop up in a new doamin.
+CredScore can continually auto-update and grow, chasing down all a fake-news site's connections: domains registered to the same owner, or using the same Google Ad or Analytics IDs, also redirects — these sites go dark often, as the scams are detected, then pop up in a new domain.

 ### Showing our hand ###
 This should be an open-source project, maintained by a community not a company.
 Transparency is key: People need to trust CredScore to trust its credibility estimates.
 Each CredScore would have a clickable info icon to list the main factors in the score's calculations.
 The methodology must be detailed, published, and open for review and revision.